RetroReversing/retroReversing/pages/ps1/PS1_PsyQ_Libs.md

 PDHOKRES | 23-07-99 | *_padGunPosHbuf *_padGunPosVbuf _padGunInitHook _padGunExitHook _padGetHitCount _padClrHitCount

 # LIBPress
+LIBPress is a compression library that can compress and decompress sound and image data using a few different compression algorithms such as DCT (Discrete Cosine Transform), BVQ (Block Vector Quantization) and Huffman Encoding.

 Module  |   Date  |  Externals defined
 --- | --- | ---